armandwayoff/PVC/README.md

 ## About the Project

-The aim of this project is to present the problem of the commercial traveller as well as different resolution algorithms.
+*"Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"*

 ![what's tsp](illustration_images/what's_tsp.png)